watsonyanghx/CNN_LSTM_CTC_Tensorflow/README.md

 ## Structure

-The image is first processed by a CNN to extract features, then these extracted features is fed into a LSTM for character recognition.
+The images are first processed by a CNN to extract features, then these extracted features are fed into a LSTM for character recognition.

-The architecture of CNN is just `Convolution + Batch Normlization + Leaky Relu + Max Pooling` for simplicity, and the LSTM is a 2 layers stacked LSTM, you can also try out Bidirectional LSTM.
+The architecture of CNN is just `Convolution + Batch Normalization + Leaky Relu + Max Pooling` for simplicity, and the LSTM is a 2 layers stacked LSTM, you can also try out Bidirectional LSTM.

 You can play with the network architecture (add dropout to CNN, stacked layers of LSTM etc.) and see what will happen.
 Have a look at [CNN part](https://github.com/watsonyanghx/CNN_LSTM_CTC_Tensorflow/blob/master/cnn_lstm_otc_ocr.py#L32) and [LSTM part](https://github.com/watsonyanghx/CNN_LSTM_CTC_Tensorflow/blob/master/cnn_lstm_otc_ocr.py#L57).